DUFFTOWN STATION - Malt Whisky Capital of the World Places to Stay

 Further all-access walks are available from Drummuir station.
 For more details see the Drummuir 21 website.

-Leaving Drummuir, we snake along the Isla for another mile or so before the main Keith-Dufftown road passes over and the valley begins to widen out.
+.
+We follow the small Isla river for another mile or so before the main Keith-Dufftown road passes over near a local sawmill.

 Towiemore Halt has lost its platform over the years, but the former platform hut is now in use as a permanent way store and bothy for cold volunteers!
 One feature of this station was the use, for many years, of an ex-GNSR coach body as a waiting room.
 A similar body was acquired several years ago, and one wonders whether it might see similar use again.